 Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy F-2(1) RMP MC RMO E The activity is designated for the purpose of section 58 of the Clean Water Act, 2006 .
 The risk management plan will be prepared in accordance with the general provisions given in policy G-8.
-G-8(4) F-2(2) RMP МС RMO E The risk management plan required by (1) must, at a minimum, specify the requirement to have the fuel tank inspected by a TSSA-certified technician at a frequency of no less than every 5 years or at discretion of the Risk Management Official.
+G-8(4) F-2(2) RMP MC RMO E The risk management plan required by (1) must, at a minimum, specify the requirement to have the fuel tank inspected by a TSSA-certified technician at a frequency determined at the discretion of the Risk Management Official but no greater than every 5 years.
 G-8(4)